ArnabDey/MLProjectWebsite/README.md

 <p align="center">
   <img width="460" height="300" src="Images/AdjustedRSquaredvsKFold.png">
 </p>
 Overall, the Random Forest was effective because the RMSE is quite low, 40757.9, the R Squared value, 0.669, is close to 1.
-The Random Forest also was very efficient as it took 10.5 seconds for K-Fold Validation with 10 folds.
+The Random Forest also was not very time efficient as it took 126.069 for K-Fold Validation with 10 folds.

 ## Decision Tree
 ### Process